-St. Peter's Primary School is a denominational Primary School in South Lanarkshire Council, serving catchment localities in areas of Laighstonehall, Fairhill, Little Earnock and Meikle Earnock in Hamilton.
+St. Peter's Primary School is a denominational Primary School in South

+Lanarkshire Council, serving catchment localities in areas of Laighstonehall, Fairhill, Little Earnock and Meikle Earnock in Hamilton.
 The school is one of six associated primary schools within St. John Ogilvie High School Learning Community.
 Children transition to St. Peter's Primary School from a variety of nurseries within the local area and beyond.
 The spiritual direction of the school is guided by the School Chaplain, the parish of St. Peter's RC and the Diocese of Motherwell.

 St. Peter's Primary School is proud to promote a caring and welcoming ethos based on Gospel values.
 All staff invest in nurturing the care, welfare and health and well-being of all children and families, within a culture of inclusion, equality and equity.
 The school strives to provide high quality, exciting, inspirational and challenging learning opportunities and experiences, in an aspirational learning environment which promotes excellence in attainment and achievement.
-The school values of inspiration, investment, nurture and achievement seek to encourage all members of the school community to work together in partnership to support and guide our children to become global citizens in a digital world.
-The school aims to meet learners' needs through effective, well-organised and targeted learning provision.
-The school applies the principles of GIRFEC (Getting it Right for Every Child) in identifying and adapting provision to meet the needs of learners.
-Parents/carers are well-informed of children's development strengths and next-steps and are encouraged to be fully involved in target setting.
-A range of afterschool clubs are offered to provide children with the opportunity to experience achievement and success.
-Out of school achievements are regularly celebrated through virtual assemblies.
+The school's vision is to foster excellence, innovation and belonging.
+The school values of excel, ambition, nurture, teamwork and kindness seek to encourage all members of the school community to work together in partnership to support and guide our children to become global citizens in a digital world.
+The school aims to